 Numerous clients have asked us to help them integrate R with other programming environments because we have experience using R to solve statistical problems and have experience with the wider world of business software development.
 One of the keys to understanding R is to understand the mindset of a statistician, something difficult to appreciate from reading documentation alone.

 We have helped companies integrate R with diverse other languages: C#, Python, Haskell, etc. And we have given presentations around the world introducing software engineers to the power and quirkiness of R.

-If you’d like to discuss how I may be able to help your company with R, please call me at (832) 422-8646 or send me a message by clicking the button below.
+If you’d like to discuss how I may be able to help your company with R, please call or email to discuss your project.